 The Weekenders program offers a chance for campers to reconnect with camp and change their scenery for a few days during the school year, and gives parents/guardians much needed respite.
-Participants register for a series of 3 weekends, 1 weekend per month during each season, either Winter/Spring (February, March April) or Fall (September, October, November).
+Participants register for a series of weekends that occur once per month during each season, either Winter/Spring (January, February, March, April) or Fall (September, October, November).

 The ratio for Weekenders is 1:3, which is plenty of staff for engagement and supervision, though campers do also need to be able to participate safely and appropriately within camp expectations and boundaries without consistent 1:1 support.
 At Weekenders, our day has a schedule that is forecasted and previewed for campers, but activity periods are more loosely organized.
 Transitions feel different because we come back together as a group after each activity to review options and determine where everyone is going next.
 Some activities differ from those at camp (like baking apple pies after returning from an apple picking field trip!) and others – like GaGa or Free Play – will feel very familiar.
 Though limited electronics use is allowed at specific and supervised times, participants spend the majority of their time engaging with others in camp activities, reconnecting with friends, and continuing to work on their Tools and Keys.